Klart333/raw-horsepower/README.md

 A custom C++ event was made with function pointers to send callbacks for when the left mouse button is pressed.

 - Flyweight
-Flyweight was used to reduce the memory useage of the map generation and instantiation.
+Flyweight was used to reduce the memory usage of the map generation and instantiation.
 A lot of identical tiles are placed with different positions, for this new textures don't need to be created for each thus reducing memory.

 - Singleton
 A single Dependencies class was used as a singleton and held references to all extra-state systems (systems that shouldn't be bound to state).
 Very useful and easy to implement but filled with pitholes, in such a small project however most downsides aren't relevant.